 “I’m a designer.
 I can’t possibly be anything else”

 and now I know that it has confused a number of people — teachers, parents, mentors and even my own classmates back in medical school.
 People just assume that it means I don’t want to have anything to do with medicine.
 So bad that I won the “most unlikely to practice” award for my graduating class.
-But obviously, at least to me, I’m not going to stop being a physician and I’ll bet that I care about medicine more than 99.9% of doctors today.
-A long term career goal of mine has been to help move care delivery from a disease focused reactive approach to a more productive, wellness focused system and my mind wouldn’t retire from exploring options through which that goal can be realized.
+But obviously, at least to me, I’m not going to stop being a physician and I’ll bet that I care about medicine as much as everyone else.
+A long term career goal of mine has been to help move care delivery from a disease focused reactive approach to a more productive, wellness focused system.

 Human life on earth is going to change significantly in the next few decades of our lives.
 Many of those changes will be driven by advancements in technology, Globalization and an increasing rate of human enlightenment.
 Every human discipline or institution (Medicine, Law, Government, Religion, etc.) will need to re-evaluate what it stands for, it’s core value proposition in relation to a fundamental human need, how it’s been meeting this need thus far and what opportunities abound for meeting this need in ways that much larger returns are delivered for efforts invested.
 Medical practice was previously restricted to medicines in delivering its goals of managing human health.
 Then came the realization that the human body could be opened up through surgery and the structural culprits of disease could be physically manipulated.
 Then came the use of radiation, and everything else that forms the armamentarium of care today.
 We should realize that new insights(science) and technologies continue to emerge that presents us with the opportunity to meet the fundamental human need we’ve chosen the more such that we can create solutions that are 10–100 times or more better, faster or more efficient.
 We should harness these opportunities.

 What are these opportunities and how do we harness them?